VladRodionov/mcdc/README.md

 - **Moderate cases:** **amazon (+35%)** and **ohio (+36%)** still see meaningful gains, indicating some cross-object redundancy.
 - **Averages:** Baseline average = **16.62**, MCDC average = **9.21** → ~**44.6%** absolute reduction in average footprint.

+>⚠️ Take these results with a grain of salt.
+>Although the datasets used in these benchmarks are real (not synthetic), they may not perfectly represent your own workloads — your mileage may vary (YMMV).
+>The only publicly credible efficiency figure I’m aware of comes from the Facebook Engineering Blog, reporting about +40% memory efficiency increase
+>(40% more data stored in a same amount of memory).
+Depending on your data patterns, you may see more — or less.

 ## Funny and Curious Moments During Development

 Developing MC/DC wasn’t just compression ratios and profiler traces — there were some fun surprises: